The Net 2.0

 The Net 2.0 is a 2006 direct-to-video mystery thriller film written and produced by Rob Cowan and directed by Charles Winkler.
 It is nominally a sequel to the 1995 film The Net directed by his father Irwin Winkler (who produced this film), but has a separate and unrelated plot.
 The story concerns a computer systems analyst who finds herself in a web of identity theft, robbery, and murder when she lands in Turkey for a new job.

 Plot

-The movie opens with a scene of a young woman running from her pursuers in the streets of Istanbul.
+A young woman runs from her pursuers in the streets of Istanbul.
 She is captured and imprisoned, accused of various crimes, and questioned by Dr. Kavak.
 Desperate to save herself, she starts her story in a series of flashbacks.

-The protagonist is Hope Cassidy (played by Nikki DeLoach), a young computer systems analyst.
-Looking for excitement in her life, she accepts a well-paying job in Istanbul at Suzer International, where she will begin by securing the Internet network of a Russian company.
+Hope Cassidy, a young computer systems analyst looking for excitement in her life, accepts a well-paying job in Istanbul at Suzer International, where she will begin by securing the Internet network of a Russian company.
 She tries to convince her boyfriend, James, to go with her, but he is reluctant and she breaks off their relationship.
 While she is talking to him at a café, her laptop crashes and then reloads, a small incident she ignores.